Proving Sprite Theft

 "You stole it from me!"

-If the person still claims to have made it long ago, or if you have not posted your sprite anywhere that has a timestamp (or the thread has been pruned, etc.), you could have a problem.
+If the person still claims to have made it before that, or if you don't have a clear third-party timestamp for when you first posted it, you could have a problem.

 Which Sprite Is Stolen?

-If you haven't made any security measures for your sprites, you'll have to go deep into it to prove which sprite was stolen.
+If you haven't taken any security measures for your sprites, you may have to get into the weeds to prove which sprite was stolen.

-Proving who stole a sprite, whether you're a moderator of a forum during an argument or an artist defending your own work, can be tedious.
-However, one thing to remember about sprite thieves is that they are never as good as the actual artist of the sprites they stole.
-This simplifies the problem enormously, because it means that a sprite is almost certainly stolen if:
+Proving who stole a sprite, whether you're a moderator of an argument about this or an artist defending your own work, can be tedious.
+However, one thing to remember about art thieves is that they are never as good as the actual artist of the work they stole.
+This simplifies the problem enormously.
+For example, "artist" A almost certainly stole from artist B if:

-• the "artist" has not made sprite requests while the other has, or the "artist's" other requested sprites have obvious basic spriting flaws not in the stolen sprite, such as forgetting the outline when coloring in a different color, removing the shading or using the default Paint color palette
+- A's other sprites have obvious basic flaws not in the stolen sprite, such as forgetting the outline when recoloring, removing the shading, or using the default Paint color palette

-• the "artist" has other sprites sprited in a completely different spriting style (often stolen from another artist)
+- A's other sprites are completely different in style (often stolen from another artist)

 "It's just a coincidence!"